Kaliumhexacyanoferrat/GenHTTP/README.md

 GenHTTP is a lightweight web server written in pure C# with few dependencies to 3rd-party libraries.
 The main purpose of this project is to serve small web applications written in .NET, allowing developers to concentrate on the functionality rather than on the infrastructure.

-As an example, the website of this project is hosted on a Raspberry Pi behind another GenHTTP-based reverse proxy: [genhttp.org](https://genhttp.org/)
+As an example, the website of this project is hosted on a Raspberry Pi behind a GenHTTP-based [reverse proxy](https://github.com/Kaliumhexacyanoferrat/GenHTTP.Gateway): [genhttp.org](https://genhttp.org/)

 [![Build Status](https://travis-ci.com/Kaliumhexacyanoferrat/GenHTTP.svg?branch=master)](https://travis-ci.com/Kaliumhexacyanoferrat/GenHTTP)  [![codecov](https://codecov.io/gh/Kaliumhexacyanoferrat/GenHTTP/branch/master/graph/badge.svg)](https://codecov.io/gh/Kaliumhexacyanoferrat/GenHTTP)  [![nuget Package](https://img.shields.io/nuget/v/GenHTTP.Core.svg)](https://www.nuget.org/packages/GenHTTP.Core/)